krzentner/language-world/data/gpt-3.5-turbo/chain_md/drawer-open-3.md

-I'm sorry, it looks like you already provided the steps for the `drawer-open` task in your original prompt.
-Here are the steps again:
+The robot should perform the following steps to reliably pull the drawer open:
     Steps:  1.
-Put gripper above drawer handle  2.
-Drop gripper around drawer handle  3.
-Pull open the drawer
+Put gripper roughly around the drawer handle  2.
+Pull the drawer open If the gripper is not near the drawer handle, move it to the drawer handle.
+We don't need to be careful about the direction, since the drawer is large and we're just pulling it.

-1. First, put the gripper above the drawer handle.
+    - When the robot's gripper is not near the drawer handle, the robot should grab drawer handle.
-2. Once the gripper is lined up above the drawer handle, move the gripper down around the handle to grab it.
+    If the drawer is aligned with the gripper as seen from in front, we can pull the drawer open.
-3. Pull the gripper away from the drawer to open it.
+    - When the robot's gripper is forward aligned with drawer handle, the robot should pull drawer open.